gipritchard/Space-Debris/Space Debris.md

 - If there is a tie for fewest game pieces, the discarding player chooses.
 - If all adjacent spaces contain 3 debris, your team is defeated.

 **Example**: Caitlin has 3 cards in hand, and chooses to recycle 4 debris on her Spaceship.
 She draws 4 Resource cards and now has 7 total cards in hand.
 Caitlin must now choose any 2 cards in hand to discard.
-After discarding 2 cards, she takes 2 debris from the supply and places them amongst adjacent spaces with the fewest game pieces.
+After discarding 2 cards, she takes 2 debris from the supply and places them in an adjacent space with the fewest game pieces.

 # Glossary
 **Adjacent** - Spaces are considered adjacent if they are connected by a dotted line.

 **Empty** - A space with 0 game pieces.

-**Game Piece** - Debris, Satellites, Spaceships.
+**Game Piece** - Debris, Pawns, Satellites.

 **Passive** - An ongoing effect that costs 0 resources to use.